ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-6-1.md

-Chapter 5: Mindful Thinking in the Workplace: Benefits of Mindful Thinking in the Workplace
+Benefits of Mindful Thinking in the Workplace
 ===========================================================================================

 The Benefits of Mindful Thinking in the Workplace